Can Quinoa Cause Cramps?

 What is activated quinoa?

 To activate just means to make the nutrients more available and digestible and to prevent any blocking of key vitamins and minerals that’s contained in the food.
+It is done by reducing the anti-nutrients in that particular plant food (such as phytic acid).
+The main reason why most nuts upset peoples tummy is because of the phytic acid.

 But How do You ‘Activate’ these Foods?